Amarinder1/Project2-Amazon/README.md

 Ruby, Rails

+Used a gem called devise in order to allow people to create an account.

 ## features

-people who aren't signed up can't view their cart and can't add items to the cart
+People who aren't signed up can't view their cart.

-users can sign up as a customer.
+Users can sign up as a customer.

-you can add new items or edit current/new items
+You can add new items or edit current/new items.

-after clicking checkout, cart will become empty
+After clicking checkout, cart will become empty.

 ## installation instructions
 `git clone ` git@github.com:Amarinder1/Project2-Amazon.git